cap-js/docs/java/migration.md

 In IAS scenarios, the [Proof-Of-Possession](https://github.com/SAP/cloud-security-services-integration-library/tree/main/java-security#proofofpossession-validation) is now enforced by default for incoming requests when using at least version `3.5.1` of the [SAP BTP Spring Security Client](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-security).

 Applications calling a CAP Java application from now on need to send a valid client certificate in addition to the JWT token.
-This especially also affects scenarios in which approuter is used.
-Approuter needs to be configured by setting `forwardAuthCertificates: true` on the destination pointing to your CAP backend.
+This especially affects Approuter scenarios, it needs to be configured by setting `forwardAuthCertificates: true` on the destination pointing to your CAP backend.

 [Learn more about Proof-Of-Possession.](./security.md#proof-of-possession){.learn-more}